worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/kickstarter/pretext.md

 In two weeks, I will officially be living out of my truck.
 I invested all my money into my business to pursue this all-in full send bet, and can't afford much other than food and gas/insurance and data.
 If this attempt at reaching my tarket market / audience fails, I will cut ties from Alaska and wander the country with my cardboard signage until I can find the right people to help, until I can find the right audience.

-My dad told me once that I am sick and completely incapable of supporting myself.
-He is wrong about me being sick, but he is right about me being incapable of supporting myself.
+~~My dad told me once that I am sick and completely incapable of supporting myself.
+He is wrong about me being sick, but <span style="color:red">he is right about me being incapable of supporting myself</span>.~~  <span style="color:purple;font-size:12px">Too personal, and I understand my father's concern...I have been very unwell in the past.
+He probably also believes that I am capable of supporting myself, because I know I am.
+I know I can support myself in the typical way, but I have not yet proven I can support myself in the atypical way I would prefer.
+This will come.</span>

-I need your support.
+<span style="color:green">I need your support.</span>

-Unless somebody else on this planet is pursuing this vision outlined by my concept map like I am, I believe that We need your support, too.
-This is not about me, but right now, I have to start with me.
+<span style="color:red">Unless somebody else on this planet is pursuing this vision outlined by my concept map like I am, I believe that We need your support, too.</span><span style="color:purple;font-size:12px"> Too messianic complex...I know people with a vision like mine exist...the purpose of broadcasting is in large part to find these people so that we can integrate our vision versions into something more whole.</span> This is not about me, but right now, I have to start with me<span style="color:purple;font-size:12px"> ...in my world, it starts with me... </span>.

 I wish highly optimized peace-process upon your many worlds.